Qualifications to Vote by Absentee Ballot (Deadlines)

-- By designating another person to deliver your application in-person to 105 Ninth St., Unit 13, Watkins Glen, NY 14891 and receive your ballot
+- By designating another person to deliver your application in-person to your local county board of elections and receive your ballot

 If you are permanently ill or disabled, you have the right to receive an Absentee Ballot for each subsequent election without further application.
 Simply file an application with your county board of elections indicating permanent illness or physical disability.

 You will then automatically receive an absentee ballot for every election until your registration is canceled.